 Background

-After giving her first performance at the age of four, she spent her childhood and teen years mastering classical music before going on to explore the art of improvisation.
+After giving her first performance at the age of four, and attending Royal College of Music Junior department, Olivia won music scholarships to Sherborne and then Bryanston Schools, both in Dorset.
 She graduated from the Royal Northern College of Music in 1999; B.Mus (Hons) in Academic Studies (2.1).
-However, at 21, inspired by a jazz summer school at the Guildhall School of music, she discovered the art of improvisation.
+At 21, inspired by a jazz summer school at the Guildhall School of music, Olivia discovered the art of improvisation.
 This propelled her into a postgraduate diploma at Leeds College of Music (Distinction in 2002).
-At Leeds, her curiosity drew her to many different styles of music.
+At Leeds, her curiosity drew her to many different styles of music such as Cuban music, Jazz and particularly Indian Music.

-Her ongoing band Unfurl is an innovative quintet who collaborate, drawing from their diverse influences of Jazz, Indian and Arabic rhythms.
-They have appeared at Manchester, Marsden, Marlborough and Brecon Jazz Festivals as well as at venues such as the Bridgewater Hall Foyer and the Birmingham Symphony Hall Foyer.
+Her ongoing band Unfurl is an innovative quintet who collaborate, drawing particularly from their influences of Jazz and Indian.
+They have appeared at Manchester, Marsden, London and Brecon Jazz Festivals as well as at venues such as the Bridgewater Hall Foyer and the Birmingham Symphony Hall Foyer, Sage Gateshead.

 Awards